fixlocatorresearch/fixlocatorresearch/readme.md

 relatively improves over the state-of-the-art statement-level FL baselines by locating more CC fixing statements from 26.5% to 155.6%, and reduces the statements to be examined by 22%–30%.

+## Website

+We published the visualized experimental results for our research in https://fixlocatorresearch.github.io/fixlocator-public/

 ## Dataset